johnkord/sendie/README.md

 ## How It Works

 1. **Create a Session** - Sign in with Discord (must be on the allow-list) and click "Create New Session"
+2. **Queue Files (Optional)** - Drop files before anyone joins—they'll auto-send when someone connects
-2. **Share the Link** - Send the session link to anyone you want to share files with
+3. **Share the Link** - Send the session link to anyone you want to share files with
-3. **Connect** - Recipients open the link and join instantly—no login required
+4. **Connect** - Recipients open the link and join instantly—no login required
-4. **Transfer** - Drag and drop files to broadcast them to all connected peers
+5. **Transfer** - Files send automatically if queued, or drag and drop to send more

+> **Tip:** Enable **Broadcast Mode** to automatically send your files to everyone who joins the session.

 > **Note:** Creating a session requires an allow-listed Discord account, but joining a session only requires the link.
 Recipients don't need to log in or have a Discord account.